Akshaya Tritiya: Odisha

 In Odisha, Akshaya Tritiya is celebrated during the commencement of the sowing of rice paddy for the ensuing Kharif season.
 The day starts with ritual worship of mother Earth, the bullocks, and other traditional farm equipment and seeds by the farmers for the blessings of a good harvest.
 After ploughing the fields, the farmers sow paddy seeds as the symbolic start for the most important Kharif crop of the state.
 This ritual is called Akhi Muthi Anukula (Akhi- Akshaya Tritiya; Muthi- fistful of paddy; Anukula- commencement or inauguration) and is celebrated with much fanfare throughout the state.
 In recent years, the event has received much publicity due to ceremonial Akhi Muthi Anukula programs organized by farmers' organizations and political parties.
-The construction of chariots for the Ratha Yatra festivities of Jagannath Temple also commences on this day at Puri.
+The construction of chariots for the Ratha Yatra festivities of Jagannath Temple at Puri also commences on this day.

-Telugu States
+Telangana and Andhra Pradesh

 In the Telugu-speaking states of Telangana and Andhra Pradesh, the festival is associated with prosperity and charity.
 Simhachalam temple observes special festive rituals on this day.
 The main deity of the temple is covered in sandalwood paste for the rest of the year, and only on this day are the layers of sandalwood applied to the deity removed to show the underlying statue.
 Display of the actual form or Nija Roopa Darsanam happens on this day.